Chart Color Schemes

 Redlynch's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Redlynch's health outcomes data shows exceptional results across all age groups, but particularly for younger cohorts who have a very low prevalence of common health conditions.
+Redlynch's health outcomes data shows excellent results, with younger age groups having particularly low prevalence rates for common health conditions.

-Private health cover stands at approximately 51% of Redlynch's total population (~7,581 people), slightly lower than the average SA2 area's rate.
+Private health cover stands at approximately 51% of the total population (~7,584 people), slightly lower than the average SA2 area.
 Mental health issues and arthritis are the most prevalent medical conditions in Redlynch, affecting 7.2% and 6.1% of residents respectively.
-A total of 74.8% of residents claim to have no medical ailments, compared to 73.1% across Rest of Qld.
-Redlynch has a lower proportion of seniors aged 65 and over (12.8%, or 1,902 people) than the Rest of Qld (16.7%).
-Despite this, health outcomes among seniors in Redlynch require more attention than those of the broader population.
+A total of 74.8% of residents report being completely clear of medical ailments, compared to 73.1% across Rest of Qld.
+The area has a lower proportion of seniors aged 65 and over at 12.8% (1,903 people), compared to the Rest of Qld's 16.7%.
+Despite this, health outcomes among seniors require more attention than those in the broader population.

 Frequently Asked Questions - Health